 - A member may only enter one outfit in State Fashion Revue.

 - Counties may offer additional categories at the local level.
 Counties may allow members to enter more than one category at the local level.
 If so, each entry must contain different garments, shoes and accessories.
 A garment worn in one entry may not also be worn in a different entry.
-For example, a top entered in the Knit Challenge may not also be entered in the Traditional category.
+For example, a top entered in a Challenge category may not also be entered in the Traditional category.

 - A county may qualify one member in each age division (Junior, Intermediate and Senior) and each of the five categories to advance to State Fashion Revue.
 Participants should expect competition at SFR to be at a higher level than at the county events.
 SFR Rubric scorecards are available below.

 - Participation in the SFR Fashion Show is a required element of the event or awards are forfeited.